Wellness guru

 A health and wellness guru is a person who has a significant following of people seeking health advice.
 In the United States, the term has evolved to describe any teacher whose teachings on health and wellness are widely followed.
-A common characteristic is that these individuals often have few, if any, medical or professional credentials, instead frequently being celebrities from popular entertainment who have become spokespersons for health topics.
-Their evident good looks and fame usually play a large role in their success in this field.
+These individuals often have few, if any, medical or professional credentials, and instead are frequently celebrities from popular entertainment who have become spokespersons for health topics.
+Their good looks and fame usually play a large role in their success in this field.
 This phenomenon is partly explained by "self-conception," where people replicate the actions of those they see as the best potential version of themselves, hoping to achieve a similar state.

 Influences

 Wellness promoters and the holistic health movement draw on various influences.
-The original term "guru" comes from Eastern religions like Buddhism, Hinduism, and Sikhism.
-The movement draws heavily on various Eastern healing systems, such as Ayurveda and Chinese medicine.
-It also attempts to create a core neoshamanism drawing from indigenous healing traditions, particularly those of Native American cultures.
-Nineteenth-century Western heterodox medical systems like homeopathy, osteopathy, chiropractic, and naturopathy are also antecedents.
-Other influences include the human potential movement, humanistic medicine, the wellness movement, the feminist movement (and associated natural birthing movement), and the environmental movement.
-In the 1960s and 1970s, Americans became fascinated with Eastern culture and philosophy.
-A rise in anxiety levels and a desire to reassert control over one's body and mind may also contribute to seeking out wellness approaches.
-Educational backgrounds among wellness promoters vary significantly.
+One strand has roots in American culture of the 1960s and 1970s, wherein Americans developed a fascination with Eastern culture and philosophy.
+In fact, the original term "guru" comes from Eastern religions like Buddhism, Hinduism, and Sikhism.
+The movement thus drew heavily on various Eastern healing systems, such as Ayurveda and Chinese medicine.
+It also attempts to create a sort of neoshamanism, drawing from indigenous healing traditions, particularly those from Native American cultures.

+Nineteenth-century Western heterodox medical systems like homeopathy, osteopathy, chiropractic, and naturopathy also serve as antecedents to the modern health and wellness guru phenomenon.
+Other influences include the human potential movement, humanistic medicine, the wellness movement, the feminist natural birthing movement, and the environmental movement.
+These influences may reflect rising anxiety levels and a desire to reassert control over one's body and mind, which can contribute to people seeking out new wellness approaches.

+Wellness promoters' educational backgrounds can vary significantly.
 Some, like Andrew Weil and Deepak Chopra, have medical degrees from established institutions.
 Others have training in fields like nutrition, psychology, physical fitness,or personal experience.
 However, many popular figures in the field lack medical or professional credentials.

 Promotion

 Wellness promoters make their knowledge and guidance available to the public in various ways.
-They utilize organs of mass communication, including books, audiotapes, videotapes, and television appearances.
-This includes self-help books and accompanying videos.
-Over-the-counter guided imagery packages with music are also widely available.
-Promoters run websites, like Gwyneth Paltrow's Goop.
-They market specific exercise videos and programs, engage in public speaking and give lectures.
-Wellness centers, like the Chopra Center for Well Being and Parsley Health offer programs, courses, and therapies.
-Social media has significantly changed how people access health and wellness information.
-Anyone can create a wellness program by sharing photos or videos of food or fitness routines.
+They utilize various types of mass media, including books, audiotapes, videotapes, and television appearances, with self-help books and their accompanying videos being a prominent promotional channel.
+Websites like Gwyneth Paltrow's Goop are another common vehicle.
+Health and wellness gurus may market specific exercise videos and programs, engage in public speaking, and/or give lectures.
+Wellness centers, such as Parsley Health and the Chopra Center for Well Being, offer programs, courses, and therapies.
+Social media has significantly changed how people access health and wellness information as anyone can create a wellness program by sharing photos or videos of food or fitness routines.